zalando-incubator/kubernetes-on-aws/docs/user-guide/logging.rst

 Labels
 ------

-In order for the container logs to be shipped, your deployment **must** include the follwoing metadata labels:
+In order for the container logs to be shipped, your deployment **must** include the following metadata labels:

 - application
 - version